Alexhuszagh/PyCPP/README.md

 ```

 > **WARNING** Linking with libc++ (LLVM) causes issues with the LZMA compressors and decompressors.
 Any patches would be wonderful, in the meantime, please use GCC or link with libstdc++.

+## Developer Resources

+For more resources on getting started as a contributor, please read the documents in [dev](/dev).

 ## Performance